-Renovatio publishes the work of scholars, theologians, and writers who grapple with timeless questions and today’s moral challenges.
-We accept unsolicited queries and submissions, but please familiarize yourself with what we publish, the information on this page, and the articles on this website before you contact us.
+Renovatio publishes the work of scholars, theologians, and writers who examine timeless questions and today’s moral challenges by drawing from the enduring texts of revelatory faith traditions and current thinking from philosophy, theology, and ethics to history, politics, the social sciences, and beyond.
+We accept unsolicited queries and submissions, but please familiarize yourself with the information on this page and the articles on this website before you contact us.

 Renovatio seeks harmony between scholarly rigor, and clarity and vitality in writing style.
 We publish articles preferably composed in a universal voice that is unencumbered by technical language and jargon, narrowly defined theses, or other stylistic limitations.
 We seek writers who are more constructive than critical in their approach, who explore and inspire new thinking, and who challenge what passes for conventional wisdom in the public discourse of our time.
 In effect, we desire a style of writing that can convey complex ideas and original thinking to both popular and academic audiences in the tradition of the public intellectual.